Sharko64/Sharko64/README.md

 - **Discord**: [@YourDiscordHandle](#)

 ## 💡 Fun Fact
 I once hiked a 6962m peak just to catch the sunrise.
-It was worth every step and my heart rate is almost back at normal!
+It was worth every step and my heart rate is almost back at normal, but still no breath left!

 Thanks for stopping by! 🚀